bergerhealer/BKCommonLib/CLOUD_HOWTO.md

 ### Technical
 Cloud is shaded at a different package path (to avoid conflicts), so using the integrated cloud requires remapping it using the maven shade or gradle shadow plugin.
 BKCommonLib has a BOM (Bill of materials) hosted on the same repository BKCommonLib is, that includes information about the cloud dependency and its version.
 The below maven and gradle configurations make use of this.

 Incendo Cloud jars can be found on the maven central repository, so they should be available automatically.
+The ci.mg-dev.eu repository proxies and caches the Cloud dependencies too.

 ### Version
 Currently the 2.0.0 beta/release-candidate of Cloud is included.